-The past few months we have been engaged in a search for the “just right” symbol for our practice.
+We spent a lot of time in search for the “just right” symbol for our practice.
 For some time, I have favored a nautical theme as our public image to reflect my upbringing on the Great Lakes (Superior and Michigan) and my long tenure on the Chesapeake Bay.
 In our recent company brochure, we give a nod to The America’s Cup skipper, Dennis Conner when he said, “My goal in sailing isn’t to be brilliant or flashy in individual races, just be consistent over the long run.”
 Sage advice for investors as well as racing sailors.
 It seems like there are many folks who have a single hit record, or one good year in the stock market.
 In the world of sports, the likes of Cal Ripken, Jr., Al Kaline, Brett Favre, or Gordie Howe will principally be remembered not so much for a single good season, but a lifetime of uninterrupted play.
-I would rather aspire to that record, then say, being a one hit wonder, like the Hollywood Argyles famous “Alley Oop”
+I would rather aspire to that record, then say, being a one hit wonder, like the Hollywood Argyles famous “Alley Oop”.

 Since I am a believer in longevity, my first response was to use the image of Stars & Stripes.
 Dennis Connor skippered this 12- meter yacht in one of America’s Cup races.
 The America’s Cup is the world’s oldest international sporting event.
 The first race was held in 1851 off the coast of England.
 It was won by the sloop America, and from thereafter the race was given the name that we now all know and recognize.
 Over the years there were actually two Stars & Stripes – the USA-11 and the US-52.
 They were both Monohull keel sloops.
 In 1988, Conner introduced the catamaran USA-1 into the America’s Cup races.
 This forever changed the face of racing Yachts, from the sleek lines of the J-Class to the dual and tri-hulls that generated speed at the expense of grace.
 From these catamarans we have revolved back to a Monohull-of sorts- with wings that deploy to allow the craft to skim the water’s surface and generate much greater speed.
 Notwithstanding the added speed, I am afraid that would not work for the purist bent in my sailing soul, so that idea was regrettably quickly scuttled.